 Academic Success and Student Development: Under the direction and guidance of University College, the mission of the Academic Success and Student Development Department is to strengthen retention by supporting the academic pursuits and life-long learning of undergraduate students as they persist to graduation and beyond.
-The Academic Success and Student Development facilitates student learning and degree completion by providing a comprehensive array of programs, resources, and services that advance academic goal-setting, skill development, effective decision making, and personal transition to and within the university setting.
+The Academic Success and Student Development facilitates student learning and degree completion by providing a comprehensive array of programs, resources, and services that advance academic goal setting, skill development, effective decision making, and personal transition to and within the university setting.
 Programs administered by the Academic Success and Student Development Department include:

-Emerging Scholars: Summer Developmental Program (SDP) - Mississippi Valley State University provides an opportunity for residents and non-residents of Mississippi who do not meet the regular admission criteria to attend MVSU's Summer Developmental Program.
-The program is residential based and all participants must reside on campus (unless they have extenuating circumstances that will prevent them from doing so).
-The SDP is an intensive 9-week summer program that concentrates on high-school subject areas that are essential to their success in first year college courses.
+Summer Developmental Program (SDP): Emerging Scholars Program Mississippi Valley State University provides an opportunity for residents and non-residents of Mississippi who do not meet the regular admission criteria to attend MVSU's Summer Developmental Program.
+The ESP is an intensive 9-week summer program that concentrates on high-school subject areas that are essential to their success in first year college courses.
 Courses consist of English, mathematics, reading and an academic support laboratory.
 The format of the program includes classroom instruction, seminars, computer-assisted tutorials, and social/life skills development.
 Classes are held Monday-Friday accompanied by special activities and events on weekends.
 Students who successfully complete the program will be eligible to enroll in the fall term at any Institution of Higher Learning (IHL) in the state of Mississippi.
 For more information contact University College at 662-254-3446.